 OBJECTIVE: Preserve, conserve, renovate, and adapt historic structures and sites to retain local, regional, and national history and heritage, and community culture.
+Historic preservation should not be a hinderance to needed housing.

 UNDERSTANDING HISTORIC & CULTURAL ASSETS What to look for How to measure Sample sources Where are historic and cultural assets in our community, and what is their condition and designation status?
 Structures and sites with existing historic designation Structures and sites with historic or cultural significance that may or may not be designated as such State of Michigan Historic Designation Records National Parks Service Historic Register